ananya7rai/HumanAI/README.md

 # Automating Text Recognition and Transliteration of Historical Documents with Convolutional-Recurrent Architectures

-## Project Overview
+## Project Summary
-Transliterating text from historical documents is a complex challenge that modern OCR tools, such as Adobe Acrobat, struggle to address.
-While these tools work well on contemporary printed material, they fail to extract text from older printed sources and handwritten manuscripts.
-This project aims to develop a self-supervised AI model capable of recognizing text in 17th-century Spanish printed documents using convolutional-recurrent architectures.
+Extracting text from centuries-old manuscripts and early printed works presents challenges that conventional OCR tools like Adobe Acrobat cannot handle.
+These tools excel at recognizing modern print but struggle with historical fonts and handwritten documents.
+This project focuses on developing a self-supervised AI model tailored for recognizing text in 17th-century Spanish printed sources using convolutional-recurrent architectures.

 ---

-## Task Details: RenAIssance Project Evaluation for GSoC 2025 Applicants
+## Task: RenAIssance Project Evaluation for GSoC 2025 Candidates

-### Task Description
+### Objective
-As part of the evaluation, I have designed a model based on convolutional-recurrent architectures for Optical Character Recognition (OCR).
-Over the past two weeks, I have built this model from scratch and successfully implemented it on the provided dataset.
+As part of the evaluation, I have designed an Optical Character Recognition (OCR) model built upon convolutional-recurrent architectures.
+I have developed this model from scratch and successfully applied it to the given dataset.

 ### Solution Notebook
-The solution is a standalone Jupyter Notebook, ensuring easy execution in Google Colab or a local Jupyter environment.
+The project is encapsulated in a Jupyter Notebook as .ipynb, making it easy to execute in Google Colab or a local Jupyter environment.

 ---

-## Approach & Methodology
+## Methodology & Implementation
-To tackle this challenge, I followed a structured approach:
+To achieve accurate text recognition, I followed a structured and methodical approach:

-### 1. Research & Understanding
+### 1. In-Depth Research
-I started by exploring various research papers and articles on Optical Character Recognition models to gain a comprehensive understanding of their underlying principles.
+I began by reviewing existing research on Optical Character Recognition (OCR) models, studying various methods and architectures to understand their effectiveness.

-### 2. Data Preprocessing
+### 2. Preprocessing the Data
-Proper data preprocessing was essential to ensure that the input format adhered to the required specifications.
-This included cleaning and structuring the dataset for optimal model performance.
+Ensuring the dataset was properly formatted was crucial for effective training.
+This involved cleaning, resizing, and structuring the input data.

-### 3. Image Generation
+### 3. Image Conversion
-Using Python, I developed a function to generate images from the provided PDF files, ensuring accurate text representation.
+A custom Python function was developed to convert provided PDFs into images, preserving textual integrity for accurate recognition.

-### 4. Page Splitting
+### 4. Splitting Multi-Page Documents
-To enhance the model’s ability to recognize text, I split double-sided pages into single-sided ones, improving training efficiency.
+For better training efficiency, I separated double-page scans into individual pages, allowing the model to focus on isolated text instances.

-### 5. Word-to-Image Mapping
+### 5. Mapping Words to Images
-A crucial step in training was mapping each word from the document to its corresponding image, creating a structured training dataset.
+To create a well-structured training set, I implemented a mapping mechanism that associates each word with its corresponding image section.

-### 6. Bounding Box Detection
+### 6. Detecting Text Boundaries
-Leveraging the CRAFT model, I implemented a bounding box detector to accurately locate and extract words from images.
+I employed the CRAFT model to detect bounding boxes around text regions, accurately segmenting words and lines for OCR processing.

-### 7. Data Sorting
+### 7. Data Organization
-To prevent mismatches during training, I implemented a sorting algorithm that arranged images vertically, grouped similar values, and then sorted them horizontally.
+To avoid misalignment in training, I devised a sorting algorithm that arranges text regions first vertically, then horizontally, ensuring proper sequencing.

-### 8. Model Training
+### 8. Training the Model
-The CNN-RNN model was trained using the preprocessed dataset, employing the CTC (Connectionist Temporal Classification) loss function to optimize performance.
+Using a CNN-RNN architecture, I trained the OCR model with the Connectionist Temporal Classification (CTC) loss function to improve text recognition accuracy.

 ---

-## Model Performance & Evaluation
+## Performance & Evaluation
 ### Training Dataset
-A structured dataset was generated specifically for training the model.
+A curated dataset was used to optimize model learning and generalization.

-### Predictions
+### Text Predictions
-The trained model successfully predicted text from the dataset.
+The model successfully extracted and recognized text from historical sources.

-### CTC Loss
+### CTC Loss Analysis
-The training process was monitored using the CTC loss metric, ensuring effective optimization for character recognition.
+Training was monitored using CTC loss metrics to ensure optimal character recognition efficiency.

 ---

-## Future Improvements
+## Future Enhancements

-### 1. Implementing Self-Supervised Learning & Transformer Models
+### 1. Integrating Self-Supervised Learning & Transformers
-To further enhance text recognition accuracy, incorporating self-supervised learning techniques and transformer architectures can provide robust representations of input data.
+Exploring self-supervised learning techniques and transformer-based architectures will enhance the model’s ability to recognize complex historical scripts.

-### 2. Expanding the Training Dataset
+### 2. Expanding the Dataset
-Enriching the dataset with more historical documents and diverse writing styles will help the model generalize better and improve accuracy across different document formats.
+Incorporating a more diverse set of historical documents will improve the model’s adaptability and accuracy across various fonts and writing styles.

-### 3. Model Fine-Tuning & Optimization
+### 3. Continuous Model Optimization
-Continuous refinement of the model architecture through hyperparameter tuning and architectural adjustments will further enhance OCR accuracy and efficiency.
-Regular evaluations on various historical documents will provide insights for additional improvements.
+Further fine-tuning through hyperparameter optimization and architectural refinements will enhance accuracy and efficiency, ensuring robust OCR performance on historical texts.

 ---

-This project aims to bridge the gap in OCR technology by developing an AI-powered solution for historical document transliteration, ensuring better accessibility to centuries-old printed works.
+This project strives to bridge the gap in existing OCR technology by developing an AI-driven solution tailored for historical document transliteration, facilitating better access to ancient texts and preserving cultural heritage.